mbari-org/humpback-whale-song-detection/README.md

 Note that the NOAA/Google model requires the input signal to be sampled at 10kHz.

 We do the necessary resampling beforehand using [`sox`](http://sox.sourceforge.net/).

+- `resample_sox.sh`:
-The `resample_sox.sh` script launches a `sox` process for each day in a given month.
+  For a given year and month, this script starts multiple `sox` processes concurrently, one for each day of the month.
 Example:

         ./resample_sox.sh 2018 11

+- `resample_year_months.sh`:
+  Runs `resample_sox.sh` in sequence for all given months in a given year.
+  Example:

+        ./resample_year_months.sh 2018 $(seq 1 10)

 ## Applying the model